 Broken down a little bit further:

 - Delicious and Versatile: North Atlantic Kelp, Kombu, Wakame, Sea Lettuce, and Irish Moss species represent a wide range of flavors and culinary uses.
-And if kelp is the new kale, dulse is the new bacon.

 - Happy Oceans: Seaweed creates a habitat for baby lobsters and other marine life.
 It also sequesters carbon, creates oxygen, and reverses ocean acidification.